-quite isolated from existing communities, although any issues could be

-overcome with good urban design, good connectivity with new

-development at Glebe Farm, and other adjacent potentially developable

 land (Site 904) and in South Cambs (Site SC105), and appropriate

 community provision to aid integration.

 ACCESS TO SERVICES & FACILITIES

 Site within 400m of City Centre: No а

-Site within 400m of Local Centre: No. The developer will need to liaise а

-with the relevant service provider/s to determine the appropriate
+Site within 400m of Local Centre: No. The developer will need to liaise with the relevant service provider/s to determine the appropriate а

 provision.

 Site within 400m of Doctors Surgery: No

 Site within 400m of Nursery School: No

 Site within 400m of Primary School No

 Site within 400m of Secondary School: No

 Site within 400m of public open space: No

 Use of site associated with a community facility: No g

 PLANNING POLICY CONSIDERATIONS What is site allocated for in Local Plan?
-Green Belt r Is the site allocated in Minerals and Waste LDF?
-Site is not allocated g for a minerals or waste use in the Cambridgeshire and Peterborough Minerals and Waste Site Specific Proposals Plan Feb 2012.
+Green Belt Is the site allocated in Minerals and Waste LDF?
+Site is not allocated r g for a minerals or waste use in the Cambridgeshire and Peterborough Minerals and Waste Site Specific Proposals Plan Feb 2012.
 Is the site in an area of major change?
-Yes, the site is within the g Southern Fringe Area of Major Change.
-Will development be on previously developed land?
-No а Is site identified in the Council's Employment Land Review?
-Yes - g The site was submitted as a possible new employment location for the Employment Land Review.
+Yes, the site is within the 0 Southern Fringe Area of Major Change. g Will development be on previously developed land?
+No 2 Is site identified in the Council's Employment Land Review?
+Yes - a The site was submitted as a possible new employment location for the g Employment Land Review.
 It was however rejected as being unsuitable for new employment.
-OTHER CONSIDERATIONS Any other constraints on site? a Rights of Way: There are no Public Rights of Way within the site.
-Utilities: Improved utilities required.
+OTHER CONSIDERATIONS Any other constraints on site? а Rights of Way: There are no Public Rights of Way within the site. а С Utilities: Improved utilities required.
 The developer will need to liaise with the relevant service provider/s to determine the appropriate utility infrastructure provision.
-T Townscape Comments - Wider Area: The location would "break" the established southern boundary of the city created through 2006 Local Plan site releases (and as recently up held by independent Inspector through the County Minerals & Waste Plan).
+Townscape Comments - Wider Area: The location would "break" the established southern boundary of the city created through 2006 Local Plan site releases (and as recently up held by independent Inspector through the County Minerals & Waste Plan).
 Depending on the size of development the location could require a number of different access points.
 Access from Addenbrookes Road, likely opposite that access created for Glebe Farm, would be necessary for the northeastern part of the location.
 A larger north western part of the area would require a minimum of two access points, one from Addenbrookes Road and one from Hauxton Road.
 Access from Hauxton Road may not be acceptable to the County or Highways Agency.
 Significant noise (and possibly) air quality measures would be required to mitigate the impacts from the M11.
 A larger southern location would require access from Shelford Road, and significant noise (and possibly) air quality measures would be required to mitigate the impacts from the M11.
 The size of the site would "read" as a very significant extension to the city similar to the scale/area of Clay Farm.
 Any development here would have a strong relationship with other new and existing development along the southern fringe.
 Townscape Comments - Site Specific: Site 878 would require a minimum of two access points, one from Addenbrookes Road and one from Hauxton Road.
 Access from Hauxton Road may not be acceptable to the County or Highways Agency.
 Significant noise (and possibly) air quality measures would be required to mitigate the impacts from the M11.
+Level 3 Conclusion: 1 Development of this site will need to address a range of issues including ( contamination noise air